Temple of Fortuna Primigenia: History

-From about 175 BC to 50 BC a series of extravagantly monumentalised sanctuaries were built across Latium such as at Tibur, Nemi and Terracina.
+From about 175 to 50 BC a series of extravagantly monumentalised sanctuaries were built across Latium such as at Tibur, Nemi and Terracina.
 The inspiration for this feat of integrated urbanistic design originally lay not in republican Rome but in the Hellenistic monarchies of the eastern Mediterranean, such as the sanctuaries of Delos and Kos.
 Compared with these Hellenistic models, the Roman innovation was the massive use of opus caementicium which enabled the construction of enormous and daring buildings.

-Praeneste also foreshadowed the grandiose Imperial style of the following generation.
+The monumentalisation of the sanctuary dates to the late second century BC and was the work of one of that generation of great architects who worked in Rome and in Italy between the end of the 2nd and the beginning of the 1st century BC.
+Its motivation was probably due to the wish for social recognition of groups grown rich following exploitation of Roman imperialism after the wars in the East.
+It foreshadowed the grandiose Imperial style of the following generation.

-The remains of the sanctuary still standing today date to the dictatorship of Lucius Cornelius Sulla, around 80 BC.
-Sulla commissioned the monumentalisation of the sanctuary to give thanks to Fortuna and commemorate his victory over Gaius Marius, the Roman general and 7-time consul.
+Sulla may have commissioned further monumentalisation of the sanctuary around 80 BC after he created a Colonia here, to give thanks to Fortuna and commemorate his victory over Gaius Marius, the Roman general and 7-time consul.

-Cult
+Cults

+There was a double cult here; that of Fortuna and another where honey was believed to have oozed from an olive tree.
+The sanctuary brilliantly merged the two sanctuaries at the end of the 2nd century BC in an architectonic and modular structure: the first cult was located in the terrace of the hemicycles, particularly in the eastern one with the well, while the second cult centre was further up with the main temple.

 The goddess Fortuna here went by the epithet of Primigenia (meaning "first born") and was represented suckling two babes, as in the Christian representation of Charity, said to be Jupiter and Juno, and she was especially worshipped by matrons.
 The cult featured an oracle, consulted by the picking of lots as described by Cicero.
 The oracle continued to be consulted down to Christian times, until Constantine the Great, and again later Theodosius I, forbade the practice and closed the temple.

 Influence

 Features of the sanctuary influenced Roman garden design on steeply sloped sites through Antiquity and once again in Italian villa gardens from the 15th century.
-The monument to Victor Emmanuel II in Rome owes much to the site.
+The Victor Emmanuel II Monument in Rome owes much to the site.